 sadaiva bhImAdipadaprasiddaM taM shaNkaraM bhaktahitaM namAmi ||

 The temple of Bhimashankar is built in Hemadpanthi style, embellished with Dashavatar statues, qualities that make the temple very beautiful to look at.
 One enjoyable thing to do in this temple is the ring the big bell and hear the echo roaming the entire temple.
 Every day, people worship Bhimashankar with Rudrabhishek, Panchamrit snan.
-The temple is flooded during Mondays and during the Mahashivaratri.
+The temple is flooded on Mondays and during the Mahashivaratri.

 11. Visweswar Jyotirlinga, Varanasi, Uttar Pradesh